hasindu-s/group-project/README.md

   * Python web framework = Flask
   * Database - MySQL
   * Virtual servers - Flask server for displaying recommendations and XAMPP for displaying product listing page
+  * Create a file from the model - Pickle (This allows to save the model as an object and get recommendations quickly)

   Recommendation is done by finding books with similar corpus to a given book and displaying top 10 (number of recommendations can be changed) books with the least distance (distance is measured by cosine similarity).